 Why Parental Involvement Matters

 Teenagers need guidance—but not pressure.
-When parents take an open-minded, encouraging role in the career counselling process, teens feel more confident in exploring their interests without fear of judgment.
+When parents take an open-minded, supportive role in career counselling, teens feel more confident exploring their interests without fear of judgment.

 What Parents Can Do During Career Counselling

-Career counselling works best when teens feel ownership over their choices, and parents act as facilitators—not dictators.
-Here’s how you can help:
+Career counselling works best when teens feel ownership over their choices, and parents act as facilitators—not controllers.

-- Attend sessions (if invited): Be present, but allow the teen space to speak freely
+• Attend sessions (if invited): Be present but allow your teen to speak freely

-- Stay informed: Learn about new career trends and emerging fields
+• Stay informed: Learn about modern career trends and opportunities

-- Trust the process: Let the counsellor work without interference or bias
+• Trust the process: Allow the counsellor to guide without interference

 It's About Guiding, Not Controlling

-Book a career counselling session today and be a partner in your child’s growth—not just a spectator.
+Book a career counselling session today and become a true partner in your child's growth.